Open Data Hub logo

 • To use the Caikit-TGIS runtime, you have converted your model to Caikit format.
 For an example, see Converting Hugging Face Hub models to Caikit format in the caikit-tgis-serving repository.

-• If you want to use graphics processing units (GPUs) with your model server, you have enabled GPU support.
-This includes installing the Node Feature Discovery and GPU Operators.
+• To use the vLLM runtime or use graphics processing units (GPUs) with your model server, you have enabled GPU support.
+This includes installing the Node Feature Discovery and NVIDIA GPU Operators.
 For more information, see NVIDIA GPU Operator on Red Hat OpenShift Container Platform in the NVIDIA documentation.

 Procedure